 - 1. Extend lines from both the source and target toward each other. - •2.
 When an extended line, known as an escape line, meets an obstacle, choose a point on the escape line from which to project another escape line at right angles to the old one.
-This .
+This point is the escape point.